VeerMuchandi/usingnetworkpolicyobjects/readme.md

 ```

 Now we are all set.
-We have policies in place that prevent services crossing boundaries!!
+We have policies in place that prevent services crossing boundaries.
+Test the application to make sure the calls between microservices are all going through.

 ### Summary